 - Regarding the compensation plan – Compensation (pay plan) for 2008-09 is being applied in two phases: Phase I at 1% was granted July 1, 2008; Phase II at 2% will be applied June 1, 2009 (paid 7/1/09) based on previously agreed upon campus compensation guidelines.

 - Regarding position searches – The University of Wisconsin System has been exempted from Governor Doyle’s centralized process that requires each State agency to submit positions requests to the Department of Administration for review and approval.
 However, the UW System will require reports that reflect how UW System institutions justify hiring decisions.
-Currently, UW Oshkosh requires approval by the unit’s Vice Chancellor and the Vice Chancellor of Administrative Services for final approval on behalf of the Chancellor.
+Currently, UW Oshkosh requires approval by the unit’s Vice Chancellor and the Vice Chancellor of Finance and Administration for final approval on behalf of the Chancellor.
 All currently authorized searches, including faculty Growth Agenda searches, will continue as planned.

 - Regarding student services funded by differential tuition – Functions that receive differential tuition support (i.e., counseling center, academic advising, career services, and the Center for Academic Resources) have been held harmless in past budget reduction processes.
 These units will continue to be held harmless in the process so that differential tuition will not be used to offset the state’s potential reduction in support for our students.

 In addition, please review the Power Point presentation we shared in the open forum held on Monday and with the U-PLAN Council on Tuesday and the University’s key operational plan for finance and budgeting I especially encourage you to actively participate in the dialogue that will continue and to share your ideas with your governance and administrative leaders.